Belkin: Corporate affairs

 Belkin is headquartered in El Segundo, California.
-Previously, the head offices were in the neighboring southern California cities of Hawthorne and Compton.
-The company has offices in Russia, Indonesia, Macau, Taiwan, Vietnam, China, Italy, Thailand, Philippines, Hong Kong, Japan, Korea, Brazil, Singapore, Malaysia, Greece, India, Dubai, Norway, Sweden, New Zealand, Mexico, Denmark, Spain, France, Netherlands, Germany, United Kingdom, Canada, and Australia.
+Previously, the head offices were in the neighboring southern California cities of Playa Vista, Hawthorne, and Compton.
+The company has offices in Australia, China, France, Germany, Hong Kong, Korea, Netherlands, New Zealand, Singapore, Taiwan, United Arab Emirates, United Kingdom, and the United States.

 From its founding in 1983 until 2012, the Belkin logo was simply the name Belkin.
-At Consumer Electronics Show in 2012, Belkin debuted a new logo that contains a human figure made with dots that match the dot of the "i" in Belkin.
-The branding team named the human figure PIP as an acronym for People-Inspired Products.
 In 2009, Belkin pledged to reduce 25 percent of the company's worldwide electricity consumption by 2017, and by 2018, Belkin had 37 percent reduction worldwide.
 Belkin made efficiency upgrades, including solar panels, EV charging stations in company parking lots, and motion sensor lighting in offices and distribution centers.
+In 2024, Belkin announced an aim to be 100 percent carbon neutral across its business by 2030.

 Brands

-WeMo was launched in 2012 to produce smart home products that can be synced with smart devices such as Apple Homekit, Nest and Google Home.

 In 2013, Belkin purchased Linksys, a Cisco network hardware company that specializes in wireless connectivity.
+As of 2021, the Linksys business is now a subsidiary of Foxconn Interconnect Technology and Fortinet.

 In 2016, Phyn, a home water management tech brand, was created by Belkin in a joint venture with water solutions company Uponor.
+In 2021, Uponor sold its stake in the venture to Belkin.

+In February 2024, Belkin introduced Future Ventures, a product category focused on content creation, spatial computing, artificial intelligence, and robotics.

+Donations and outreach

 Between May 2013 and the end of the 2014 season, Belkin sponsored a Dutch professional cycling team, Belkin Pro Cycling Team.
 Belkin stepped in after the team formerly known as Rabobank lost their headline sponsor.

 Belkin is involved in the local Compton community through the ASAP (Advanced Surveillance and Protection Plan) program with the LASD (LA County Sheriff's Department) and the Everybody Wins reading program.
 Belkin supports Susan G. Komen for the Cure to fight breast cancer through its pink ribbon iPod cases that have helped raise $350,000 for the organization.
 In 2007, Belkin made a holiday donation to the One Laptop per Child (OLPC) initiative.

 Belkin is a founding partner and an industry partner with Da Vinci Schools, a network of charter schools with the goal of "hands-on learning," to prepare students for college and careers.
 In 2015, Belkin began the Belkin Internship program for the Da Vinci Extension program in which Da Vinci students gain career experiences in their community.